-- Parents/students wishing to make a complaint know how to do so. - We respond to complaints within a reasonable time and in a courteous and efficient way. - Complainants realise that we listen and take complaints seriously, will investigate and take action where appropriate.
+- parents/students wishing to make a complaint know how to do so. - we respond to complaints within a reasonable time and in a courteous and efficient way. - complainants realise that we listen and take complaints seriously. - we take action where appropriate.